Outside Consulting and Other Commitments by Faculty and Academic Professional and Administrative (P and A) Staff

 Special exemption approval is required for the following outside professional commitments:

-- outside consulting commitments that in total exceed the maximum allowable amount (an average of one day a week per seven day work week or, for example, a total of 39 or 48 days per year, for B appointments and A appointments, respectively); and
+- outside consulting commitments that in total exceed the maximum allowable amount (an average of one day a week per seven day work week or, for example, a total of 39 or 48 days per year, for B appointments and A appointments, respectively); and/or

 - any professional outside commitment that competes with coursework offered by the University or services offered by the employee's unit.